 Move Off the Road When You Stop

-Whether you are stopping because of mechanical problems or to regroup with your companions, move well off the road so you don’t interfere with traffic.
+Whether you are stopping because of mechanical problems or to take a quick break, move well off the road so you don’t interfere with traffic.
 When you start up again, each cyclist should look for, and yield to, traffic.

 Ride One or Two Across